Lesson 2 – The Time Machine

 Fig. 6

-We can run the program in the past (a point during the application construction process)
+We can run the program in the past (a point during the application construction process).

 Fig. 7

+Again we can go forward and return to the present.
 When we run the application in the present (the last time frame during the application construction process) clicking the button will close the window.

 Fig. 8

-You will see the result of every interaction process as new steps are generated to the steps tree after the end of the interaction process
+You will see the result of every interaction process as new steps are generated to the steps tree after the end of the interaction process.

 Fig. 9

-Playing programs as movie (Steps Only) will hide the construction details from the playing process and will let you concentrate on the steps
+Playing programs as movie (Steps Only) will hide the construction details from the playing process and will let you concentrate on the steps generation process.
+This is useful when you want to read programs instead of knowing how to create them.

 Fig. 10

-The order of step generation is random because we may find that we want to modify at any location inside our program
+When we create programs we may generate steps in the top then in the bottom then in the middle for example.
+The order of step generation is random because we may find that we want to modify at any location inside our program.

 Fig. 11